Evaluating and Buying a Limited Partnership Interest

 Cost of Limited Partnerships

 Most limited partnerships are offered as limited partnership units that usually range from a low of $2,500 for many registered limited partnerships to $20,000 or more for privately placed limited partnerships.
-Part of the cost—specified in the prospectus, and no more than 15% of the investment—is a front-end load that pays for:
+Part of the cost — specified in the prospectus and cannot exceed 15% of the investment — is a front-end load that pays for: